 After driving through Camp Casey, the driver came to the main gate and the traffic light on the MSR.
 The light was red.
 He put his right signal light on.
 When the traffic light turned green the driver turned right on to the MSR heading north.
 In the manner of this model truck the shifting operation to adjust the gears while increasing the truck’s speed was not always a smooth process.
 The driver was still a relatively new driver and the truck, after moving onto the MSR and gaining momentum and speed in the lower gear, suddenly lost speed as the driver shifted to the higher gear, than as suddenly, lurched forward.

 2nd Brigade Headquarters Company area is to the right.
 The truck driver would drive this road in the direction shown.
 The road turns right at the Quonset Huts in the distance exiting Camp after about a half mile extending an approximately two miles to the road through Camp Casey to MSR 1.

 Unknown to the driver, a small taxi cab had immediately started trailing his vehicle as it pulled onto the MSR.
 Noting that the back of the truck was unoccupied and the truck had cargo, a passenger in the cab crawled out of the front seat and maneuvered himself onto the front fender of the cab.
-Gaging the speed of the truck the cab pulled up as close as possible to the rear of the truck.
-The man on the hood of the cab gaged the moment right and leapt for the tailgate of the truck.
-As he did, so the truck driver engaged the clutch to shift gear upward.
+Gauging the speed of the truck the cab pulled up as close as possible to the rear of the truck.
+The man on the hood of the cab gauged the moment right and leapt for the tailgate of the truck.
+As he did so, the truck driver engaged the clutch to shift gear upward.
 The vehicle briefly lost speed then leapt forward.

 Korean and U. S. Military Police immediately began an investigation.
 As the days passed, an outcry from the community relative to the death developed.
 A view that somehow the Army driver had deliberately operated his vehicle in such way as to create the situation that led to the death developed.